cjyuan/cyf-notes/ITP-Onboarding-PR.md

 You can find some useful info to prepare a PR in the "PR Essentials" file on this Slack Canvas: https://codeyourfutur-yov6609.slack.com/archives/C07QX99JK7B

-In addition to implementing changes based on reviewer feedback, it's considered good practice to respond to each comment.
-This helps clarify how each piece of feedback was addressed and demonstrates that you've carefully reviewed the suggestions.
-Additionally, your response may trigger a notification (depending on the reviewer's settings), helping ensure they’re aware of the updates you’ve made.

 ---

-To follow best practices, make sure to check the items in the Self-Checklist to confirm your pull request meets the guidelines.
-Additionally, provide a brief description summarizing the purpose of the PR and the changes you’ve made.
+To follow best practices, make sure to
+    - Check the items in the Self-Checklist to confirm your pull request meets the guidelines (which you have done!
+Good!)
+    - Provide a brief description (under the "Changelist" section) summarizing the purpose of the PR and the changes you’ve made

 ---